-The Plaintiffs and Special Master will participate in a number of ways such as consultation meetings (by phone, in person, or a combination of both) or focus groups.
+The Plaintiffs and Special Master will participate in a number of ways such as consultation meetings (by phone, in person, or a combination of both), focus groups, and consultation through the submittal and review of draft options and plans.

 2. Notices of Board Action